azvaliev/nvim-config-legacy/README.md

 Open NeoVim anywhere and run this command `:PlugInstall` to install all plugins

-Next, for `COQ` (responsible for amazing, fast code completion) re-open NeoVim anywhere and run `:COQDeps`
+Next, for `COC` (responsible for amazing, fast code completion) re-open NeoVim anywhere and run `:COCInstall`

 #### You're all set!